 - evaluate those conditions for enforceability, comprehension, and ease of assessment for business-improvement purposes

-- evaluate whether compliance with the conditions attached to the authorisation is assisting to protect human and animal health, agriculture, the environment and trade.
+- evaluate whether compliance with the conditions attached to an authorisation assists in protecting human and animal health, agriculture, the environment and trade.

-If the audit identifies matters of non-compliance the APVMA will consider what action is necessary to facilitate and ensure compliance.
-All matters of non-compliance will be risk-assessed and may be referred to the APVMA Enforcement Committee for consideration.
+If the audit identifies matters of non-compliance, the APVMA will consider what action is necessary to ensure compliance.